 We are three writers in the same family, but very different.
-Axel and Imke write fiction in their respective mother tongues, German and Swedish; Marianne is a literary scholar and writes in English about English literature.
+Axel, who died in June 2022, always wrote in his mother tongue, German; Imke writes in her native Swedish.
+Marianne is a literary scholar and writes in English about English literature.

 Works set in bold may be ordered from the Holmby Press webshop.
 An ‘E’ after the title indicates that the book is only available for downloading as an electronic file (PDF).